Top 03 Mobile Advertising Platforms Used by the Digital Marketers

 3. In-app Ads

 Two of the most preferred choices are Google and Facebook ads, but you must know that they are not the ONLY options.
-Both the platforms, because of their popularity, are expensive.
+Both platforms, because of their popularity, are expensive.
 You can get a plethora of potential leads via other channels, as well, if you know the right way to target your concerned audience.

-Okay, enough with the basics, now let’s dive deeper into every platform that a mobile device offers:
+Okay, enough with the basics now let’s dive deeper into every platform that a mobile device offers:

 1. Search Engine Advertising Platforms

 Search engines let you advertise your products on both desktops and mobile devices.
-But you can use device targeting to cater to your ads only to the smartphone and tablet users.
+But you can use device targeting to cater to your ads only to smartphone and tablet users.
 Here, you can publish your ads within the device browsers or in other common search engines.

 However, there’s a difference between a browser and a search engine.
 A browser gives you access to the internet, while the search engine lets you search for stuff once you are on the browser.